nilskrannig/alea_iacta_est/README.md

 # nilskrannig

-A new application to roll the dice.
+A new proof of concept application to roll the dice.

 This project is a simple Flutter application with one page and local state management.